gotchoices/MyCHIPs/client/chark/issues/tally_display.md

 - [ ] Complete audit of manual unit conversion throughout the app
 - [ ] Further improve visual hierarchy in tally list
 - [ ] Clean up code by removing legacy currency conversion from parent components
+- [ ] Enhance TallyCertificate screen with validation indicators and repair options
+- [ ] Improve organization and visual hierarchy of certificate details

 ## Progress